saksham/CarND-Traffic-Sign-Classifier-Project/README.md

 Please refer to [runs.txt](data/logs/runs.txt) file for detail on how the accuracy was affected by various combinations of hyper-parameters.

-Overall, the validation accuracy could reach upto **97%** with the chosen model and the hyper-parameters.
+Overall, the validation accuracy reached over **97%** with the chosen model and the hyper-parameters.

 <a name="make-prediction-on-new-images"></a>
 ### Make prediction on new images